Create tasks that download files while your app is inactive.

 application(_:.
 This method receives the session identifier you created in Listing 1 as its second parameter.

 This delegate method also receives a completion handler as its final parameter.
-You should immediately store this handler wherever it makes sense for your app, perhaps as a property of your app delegate, or of your class that implements
+Immediately store this handler wherever it makes sense for your app, perhaps as a property of your app delegate, or of your class that implements

 URLSession.
 In Listing 3, this completion handler is stored in an app delegate property called